Conceiva/MezzmoKodiPlugin/README.txt

 - Removed UPnP check for displaying photos with generic UPnP servers
 - Fixed bug in generic displaying of photo slideshow due to missing width, height and dates from item piclist dictionary
+- Fixed bug in generic displaying of music with Gerbera UPnP servers due to improper format of originaltrack information.

 2.2.0.3 3/13/2024